michelin/kafka-streams-processing-error-handling/processor-api/README.md

-# Processing Error Handling with Processor API
+# Handling Processing Errors in Kafka Streams Processor API

-This module demonstrates how the processing exception handler can be used to handle processing exceptions in Kafka Streams Processor API.
+This module demonstrates how to use the processing exception handler to manage processing errors in Kafka Streams Processor API.

 ## Run